 It is unclear where That’s Lancashire is now operating from, as That’s TV’s and Ofcom’s websites still list UCLan as the address.

-In Wales, That’s TV Swansea took over an existing Ofcom licence and continued to broadcast from the University of Wales Trinity Saint David (UWTSD).
-The station moved out in August this year and a university spokesperson said, ‘Following an evaluation carried out by the university, it was concluded that the facilities occupied in part by That’s TV would be better utilised…[by] students.’
+In Wales, That’s TV Swansea Bay took over an existing Ofcom licence and continued to broadcast from the University of Wales Trinity Saint David (UWTSD).
+The station moved out in August this year and a University spokesperson said, ‘Following an evaluation carried out by the University, it was concluded that the facilities occupied in part by That’s TV would be better utilised…[by] students.’

 Online addresses for the station are also incorrect.